wpsharks/comet-cache-kb/questions/2015/78-how-do-i-uninstall-comet-cache.md

 1. Delete the `comet-cache` directory from inside `wp-content/cache/`

 The Comet Cache plugin has now been removed.
 Note that removing the plugin manually does not erase any of the plugin options from within the WordPress database.
 To erase those options, you must disable Plugin Deletion Safeguards and Deactivate/Delete the plugin from the WordPress Dashboard.

+### How do I manually uninstall ZenCache?

+The instructions for manually uninstalling ZenCache are the same as for Comet Cache.
+Simply replace `comet-cache` or `comet-cache-pro` with `zencache` or `zencache-pro`.